microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationOwner.md

 Remove-EntraBetaApplicationOwner @params
 ```

-This command removes the specified owner from the specified application.
-You cane use the command `Get-EntraBetaApplication` to get application Id.
+This example removes the specified owner from the specified application.
+You can use the command `Get-EntraBetaApplication` to get application Id.

 - `-ObjectId` parameter specifies the the unique identifier of a application.
 - `-OwnerId` parameter specifies the ID of the owner.